DeNederlandscheBank/nqm/data/eiopa/5_model_input/README.md

-__data to be used for trainin or evaluating should not be in a subfolder__
+__data to be used for training or evaluating should not be in a folder__

 __Data Overview:__
 - 1689: old templates using gleif:LegalName